mariajosecarreira/DenTiUSBiofilm/README.md

 The volunteers carry on an **IDODS** (intraoral device of overlaid disk-holding splints) split model with several disks and fields to measure the vitality of bacterias on accumulated biofilm
 Images are acquired through a confocal microscopy

-For each patient with IDODS:
+For each patient with IDODS (intraoral device of overlaid disk-holding splints):
  * number of disks (different places of IDODS around the dental arcade)
  * number of fields 1 micrometer thickness
  * number of layers in z-axis from confocal microscopy